 Jennifer Pappalardo, DPM, joined the University of Arizona Department of Surgery in 2013.
 She is also a member of the UA Southern Arizona Limb Salvage Alliance (SALSA) team, specializing in diabetes foot care, education, and conservative treatments.
 A diabetes foot care specialist, Dr. Pappalardo focuses on education and conservative treatment options, with elective surgeries if needed.
 Her practice involves the high-risk diabetic foot, tissue repair and wound healing, reconstructive foot surgery, and complex lower extremity infections.

-Dr. Pappalardo received her doctoral degree in podiatric medicine from William M. Scholl College of Podiatric Medicine at Rosalind Franklin University and then completed her residency studies at Mount Sinai Medical Center.
-She completed her first residency at St. Vincent Hospital, University of Massachusetts and her second at Mount Sinai Hospital, where she focused on management of diabetic charcot neuroarthopathy.
+Dr. Pappalardo received her doctoral degree in podiatric medicine from William M. Scholl College of Podiatric Medicine at Rosalind Franklin University and then completed her residency studies at Mount Sinai Medical Center, where she focused on management of diabetic charcot neuroarthopathy.
 She then completed a yearlong fellowship at the University of Arizona, rotating at the Pasqua Yaqui clinic and the Southern Arizona Veterans Affairs Hospital and focusing on split-thickness skin grafting the high-risk diabetic foot.
-Dr. Pappalardo is also board qualified with the American Board of Podiatric Medicine.
+Dr. Pappalardo is a Diplomate, American Board of Podiatric Medicine.
+She is also board qualified with the American Board of Podiatric Medicine.

 Reconstructive podiatric surgery